miworking/XFactor_2_Pickup/README.md

-# 1. App Name: Pickup
+# App Name: Pickup
 ![Pickup](https://raw.githubusercontent.com/miworking/XFactor_PickupRecognition/master/app/src/main/res/mipmap-xhdpi/ic_launcher.png)

 ## What does it do:
 Once the app is opened, it will go to the background immediately, so there is no UI for this app.
-Then it will work in the background as a service, monitoring the user's gesture to decide whether the phone is opened by the owner or not.
+However it will work in the background as a service, monitoring the user's gesture to decide whether the phone is opened by the owner or not.

 ## How to kill it: